-The table below shows the maturity of the financial liabilities as of December 31st2020, based on contractual payments not discounted.
-The principal considers only the debt actually drawn by the company as of December 31st2020.
-Similarly, interest expenses reflect the interests of the company totally drawn as of December 31st2020.
+The table below shows the maturity of the financial liabilities as of December 31st2021, based on contractual payments not discounted.
+The principal considers only the debt drawn by the company as of December 31st2021.
+Similarly, interest expenses reflect the interests of the company totally drawn as of December 31st2021.

-Therefore, future withdrawals of the debt of Financing agreements and corresponding interest expenses are not taken into account in the preparation of this table of maturity.
+Therefore, future withdrawals of the debt of Financing agreements and corresponding interest expenses are not considered in the preparation of this table of maturity.